Manolo Herrero (footballer, born 1970)

-Manuel "Manolo" Herrero Galaso (born 28 June 1970) is a Spanish former footballer who played as a midfielder, currently manager of Real Jaén.
+Manuel "Manolo" Herrero Galaso (born 28 June 1970) is a Spanish former professional footballer who played as a midfielder.
+He is currently manager of Primera Federación club Real Jaén.

 His career was closely associated to Jaén, as both a player and a coach.

 Playing career

 Born in Andújar, Province of Jaén, Andalusia, Herrero made his senior debut with local amateurs Iliturgi CF before joining Real Jaén in 1991.
 He left the latter three years later and moved straight to La Liga with Real Valladolid, but totalled only 245 minutes of action in his only season, also being loaned to Córdoba CF during his tenure.

 Herrero competed solely in the Segunda División B in the following years, representing Jaén, Málaga CF, Granada CF and Gimnàstic de Tarragona.
 He achieved promotion with the Catalans in 2001, but was relegated the next season.

 Herrero returned to Jaén for the second time in the 2003 off-season, retiring at the end of the 2005–06 campaign after a further three years in the third level, aged 36.
 He totalled 272 matches for his main club in seven years, 253 in the league, 16 in the Copa del Rey and three in the Copa Federación de España, scoring 40 goals in all competitions.